 Ceres Gallery, 2017

 This work is about shelter, about being sheltered.
 Outside you see a stark maze of doors, the panels missing, an environment that is both sheltering and exposing.
-Inside are collages and poems by women living in domestic violence shelters, who have been forced to flee to safety with their children.
+There is one dim light.
+Inside, hidden within the labyrinth of doors, are collages and poems by women living in domestic violence shelters, illuminated by flashlights turned on by viewers.
+These are the hidden visual voices of women who have been forced to flee to safety with their children, giving up community, possessions, and financial stability.
 The collages express the entire gamut of emotions from rage and grief to hope and good expectations.

 Saunder’s Farm, Garrison, NY, The Farm Project 2015